South Auckland volcanic field: Tectonics

-Many of the volcanoes are related to known fault structures.
+Many of the volcanoes are related to known fault structures as shown on a map on this page.
 The Auckland region lies within the Australian Plate, about 400 km west of its plate boundary with the Pacific Plate.
 The volcanoes are located south of the Auckland volcanic field which is also part of what has been termed the Auckland Volcanic Province.
 The structure of the Auckland regional faults and the resulting fault blocks is complex but like the volcanic field their locations can be postulated to be related to gravitational variations and where the Stokes Magnetic Anomaly passes through this section of the North Island.

 A north south line of central volcanoes is orientated along the Drury Fault.
 These extend from Papakura through and beyound the Bombay Hills.
 While the western margin of the belt is defined by the north-south Wairoa North Fault the eastern margins have at least three east-west fault lines.
 The unnamed most northern of these was presumably followed by the basaltic extrusion that extended all the way to the Morley Road tuff rings.
 The volcanoes along the lines of the Waiuku Fault and to the south the Waikato Fault that is also followed by the mouth of the Waikato River suggest that there has been strong volcano-tectonic relationships during the fields historic eruption activity.